Committees

 Only the President or a Vice-President may form an Ad Hoc committee, and he or she must notify the College Steering Committee of the proposed committee formation with guidelines, membership, and a Chair and Recorder before the committee is established.

 The function of the college’s Ad Hoc committees (formerly known as task forces) is to take action on a specific task as the need arises.
 An Ad Hoc committee should only be appointed to fulfill a task that falls outside the assigned function of an existing standing committee.
 The administrators overseeing the work of the committee will appoint members.
 When an Ad Hoc committee’s task is accomplished and its report delivered to the appointing authority, the committee automatically ceases to exist.
-Ad Hoc committees must conform to the same reporting rules of standing committees in regards to recording, storing, and publishing minutes.
+Ad Hoc committees must conform to the same reporting rules of standing committees in regard to recording, storing, and publishing minutes.

 Suggested Committee Calendar